 The power window controls are located on the driver's door trim panel.
-There is a single switch on the front passenger door/rear doors which operates the front passenger/rear passenger door windows.
-The window controls will operate only when the ignition switch is in the ON/RUN or ACCESSORY position.
+There is a single switch on the front passenger door and rear doors which operate the front passenger and rear passenger door windows.
+The window controls will operate only when the ignition switch is in the ON/RUN or ACC position.